mary-ext/svelte-freeze/README.md

 svelte-freeze attempts to address this by providing freeze-aware effects and event handlers for library and app developers to use.

-> [!NOTE]
-> Unlike React's Suspense, svelte-freeze doesn't hide elements from DOM.
-UI components remain
-> visible but any reactive effects and handlers are frozen.
-You'll need to handle the visibility of
-> frozen components yourself.

 ## Quick start

 #### 1. Replace reactive effects with freeze-aware versions